Skip to main content

 Create load balancer

-If the node pool of a Multi-AZ cluster is configured in only one AZ, the cluster’s load balancer will still be created in all AZs.
-All load balancers (NLB or ALB) are subject to billing, so please take note.
+Even if a node pool in a multi-AZ cluster is configured in only one AZ, load balancers are still created in all AZs.
+All load balancer types (NLB or ALB) are billable, so please consider this when deploying. :::

 Prerequisites